pablo33/PyRevit_FRenamer/README.md

+# Quick info
+This is a script for PyRevit.
+Done on Revit 2022.
+Multilingual.

 # What does this script do
 The script collec all structural foundations and informs the nearest grid intersection as the _Mark_ parameter.
 It  is a way to neme the structural foundations.